 - 1. Do not install the equipment in a place near flammable, explosive, or corrosive materials. - 2.
 The temperature and humidity at the installation site should be kept within the appropriate range. - 3.
+Keep away from children.

-Do not install the equipment in a place that is easy to touch, especially within children's reach. - 4.
-When the equipment is working, its temperature may exceed 60 °C. Do not touch the surface to avoid burn. - 5.
+- 4. When the equipment is working, its temperature may exceed 60 °C. Do not touch the surface to avoid burn. - 5.
 Install the equipment in a sheltered place to avoid direct sunlight, rain, and snow.
 Build a sunshade if it is needed. - 6.
 The place to install the equipment shall be well-ventilated for heat radiation and large enough for operations. - 7.
 Check the protection rating of the equipment and ensure that the installation environment meets the requirements.
-The inverter, battery system, and smart dongle can be installed both indoors and outdoors, but the smart meter can only

-- be installed indoors. - 8.
+The inverter, battery system, and smart dongle can be installed both indoors and outdoors, but the smart meter can only be installed indoors. - 8.
 Install the equipment at a height that is convenient for operation and maintenance, electrical connections, and checking indicators and labels. - 9.
 The altitude to install the inverter shall be lower than the maximum working altitude of the system. - 10.
 Consult the manufacturer before installing the equipment outdoors in salt affected areas.
 A salt-affected area refers to the region within 500 meters offshore, and will be related to the sea wind, precipitation and topography. - 11.
 Install the equipment away from electromagnetic interference.
 If there is any radio or wireless communication equipment below 30MHz near the equipment, you have to: - Inverter: add a multi-turn winding ferrite core at the AC output cable of the inverter, or add a low-pass EMI filter.
 Or the distance between the inverter and the wireless EMI equipment should be more than 30m. - Other equipment: the distance between the equipment and the wireless EMI equipment should be more than 30m. - 12.
 The length of the DC cable and communication cable between the battery and the inverter must be less than 3m.
 Please ensure that the installation distance between the inverter and the battery meets the cable length requirements.